Zapper-fi/protocol/docs/review.md

 # Validation

 :::info
-A reviewer in Zap Protocol is a community member responsible for approving different types of submissions.
+A reviewer in Zapper Protocol is a community member responsible for approving different types of submissions.
 :::

 ## Becoming a reviewer